ivan-ristovic/the-godfather/TheGodfather/Modules/README.md

 ---

 ## Group: emojireaction
 *Orders a bot to react with given emoji to a message containing a trigger word inside (guild specific).
 If invoked without subcommands, adds a new emoji reaction to a given trigger word list.
-Note: Trigger words can be regular expressions.*
+Note: Trigger words can be regular expressions (use ``emojireaction addregex`` command).*

 **Aliases:**
 `ereact, er, emojir, emojireactions`